flutter/website/src/codelabs/implicit-animations.md

 #### 3. Set up a trigger for the animation

-To set the animation to trigger whenever the user presses the **Change** button, invoke the `change()` method in the `onPressed()` handler:
+To set the animation to trigger whenever the user presses **Change**, invoke the `change()` method in the `onPressed()` handler:

 <?code-excerpt "container{3,4}/lib/main.dart"?>